 Case studies and reviews regarding biodeterioration of stone monuments in Europe and Mediterranean countries were collected, for a time range going from 1967 to 2018.
 All taxa obtained by case-study literature were listed and grouped by Genera, accounting for 63 Genera of Bacteria, 57 Genera of Fungi, 77 Genera of Chlorophyta, 62 Genera of Cyanobacteria, and 29 Genera of Diatoms (Supplementary materials Tables S1, S2, S3, S4, and S5).
+Identifications of microorganisms carried out by several methods in the cited case-study literature papers were listed at the taxonomic level of Genus; for each monumental or environmental site in case of multiple species for the same Genus, only one has been considered for the counting, in order not to bias the extant data.
+Then after, Genera were summed up with the criterium 1 site: 1 Genus.
+Subsequently, higher taxonomic information and morphological features were collected for each Genus and used to point out percentages.
 Taxa of uncertain attribution were excluded from the analysis.
-Subsequently, from three up to six sequences for each Genus were downloaded by Genbank database when available, in order to build multiple nucleotide alignments.
+Subsequently, from three up to six sequences for each Genus were downloaded by GenBank database when available, in order to build multiple nucleotide alignments.
 This operation was re-iterated for each barcoding marker investigated in the present study.
-Since Diatoms are greatly related to historical and monumental stone fountains but scarcely represented in subaerial biofilms in which water is less present, after their bibliometrical assessment were excluded from the marker selection.
-Similarly, Archaea and Red algae (Rhodophyta) which are scarcely described in subaerial biofilms and lesser described in literature were also excluded by marker selection.
+Since diatoms are greatly related to historical and monumental stone fountains but scarcely represented in subaerial biofilms in which water is less present, after their bibliometrical assessment were excluded from the marker selection.
+Similarly, Archaea and Red algae (Rhodophyta), which are scarcely described in subaerial biofilms and lesser described in literature, were also excluded by marker selection.